imabu0/CSE445-Project-MLD/README.md

     ```bash
     python app.py
     ```
-2. Follow the prompts or instructions provided in the terminal.
+2. Place your hand in the green box.

 ## Contributing
 Contributions are welcome!
 Please follow these steps: